Skip to Content

 • You are obese or eating too much

 These lifestyle changes may result in unstable hormones that could make your period come early.
+For some women, they more commonly cause delayed or missed periods, but they can also trigger unpredictable bleeding.

 However, long-term illnesses like hypertension, thyroid dysfunction, and diabetes may also affect your period.